AxerLab/Homer/README.md

 - **Vite** as build tool and dev server for fast HMR and optimized production builds
 - **TailwindCSS** for utility-first styling and responsive design
 - **TanStack Router** for type-safe routing with data loading and caching capabilities
-- **shadcn/ui + Radix UI** for accessible, composable, and customizable UI components
+- **MUI Material UI** for accessible, composable, and customizable UI components
 - **Node.js & npm** for package management and tooling
+- Other dependencies: three js (for 3D), framer (for parallax animations)

 ### Color Palette
 The UI follows a modern, sleek AI SaaS aesthetic with darker tones and high contrast: